valzi/hylia/src/posts/creating-a-terse-key-for-caverns-of-thracia.md

 6. See the document for more information.

 \
-We're working on it in a[Google Doc](https://docs.google.com/document/d/1D_IlhVeDuXyLn5sLxYCZTEskxDWLRFY5iolZnNjr4Z8/edit?usp=sharing).
+We're working on it in a [Google Doc](https://docs.google.com/document/d/1D_IlhVeDuXyLn5sLxYCZTEskxDWLRFY5iolZnNjr4Z8/edit?usp=sharing).
 Please leave a comment there requesting permission if you'd like to edit.
 You can leave comments in the doc, even without permission.\
 \
-You can chat with us about it in the[OSR Discord](https://discord.gg/6vqF25E).\
+You can chat with us about it in the [OSR Discord](https://discord.gg/6vqF25E).\
 \
 And of course I'll be reading your comments here.